-ALC_DVS is augmented from 1 to 2 compared to the CC V3.1 package for EAL4.
+ALC_DVS is augmented from 1 to 2, and AVA_VAN is augmented from 3 to 5, compared to the CC V3.1 package for EAL4.

 6.2.1.
 SARs Measures

 The assurance measures that satisfy the TOE security assurance requirements are the following: